Numerical calculation of the $k$-space second Chern number in four dimensions: Conclusion

 \section{Conclusion}

-In conclusion, our comparative study establishes the adaptive mesh refinement scheme (Method III) as the superior numerical strategy for characterizing high-dimensional topological phases.
-While the lattice-gauge formulation (Method I) serves as a stable benchmark and uniform grid integration (Method II) offers expediency in deep gapped phases, both struggle with the computational demands of resolving sharp Berry curvature divergences near phase transitions.
-Method III overcomes these limitations by dynamically concentrating computational resources on topological singularities, thereby achieving high quantization precision with a computational cost reduced by orders of magnitude compared to traditional approaches.
-Validated through the complex spectral gaps of the 4D Quantum Hall system, this adaptive strategy provides a robust, memory-efficient framework for the automated discovery and classification of 4D topological insulators.
+In conclusion, we propose an adaptive mesh refinement method (Method III) to numerically calculate the $k$-space second Chern number $C_2$ in 4D topological systems.
+While the lattice-gauge formulation (Method I) and uniform grid integration (Method II) fail to capture the quantized $C_2$ near topological phase transition points, Method III overcomes this limitation, maintaining high precision and robust quantization in the vicinity of critical points.
+Furthermore, for a given accuracy requirement, Method III operates significantly faster than Method I and has negligible memory requirements.
+Therefore, Method III serves as an efficient and reliable tool for calculating the $k$-space $C_2$ in 4D topological systems.

-Furthermore, we emphasize that the applicability of our method extends well beyond the second Chern number.
-It is fundamentally suited for evaluating any physical observable or topological invariant that requires the integration of geometric quantities over the Brillouin zone.
-For instance, it holds great potential for addressing more numerically demanding tasks, such as calculating the third Chern number in six dimensions~\cite{Petrides2018PRB}, and evaluating the nonlinear Hall effect associated with the Berry curvature dipole~\cite{Sodemann15prl,Du2021NRP} or quantum metric~\cite{WangC21PRL,Liu21PRL}.
-We will systematically explore these broader applications in future work.
+Furthermore, we emphasize that the applicability of the adaptive mesh refinement method extends beyond the second Chern number.
+It is also applicable to the evaluation of different physical observable or topological invariant that requires the integration of geometric quantities over the Brillouin zone, such as the third Chern number in six dimensions~\cite{Petrides2018PRB}, and the nonlinear Hall effect associated with the Berry curvature dipole~\cite{Sodemann15prl,Du2021NRP} or quantum metric~\cite{WangC21PRL,Liu21PRL}.
+We will systematically explore these broader applications in our future work.

+In two dimensions, the computational burden of a uniform mesh scales as $N^2$, much more mildly than the $N^4$ scaling in the four-dimensional second-Chern-number problem.
+Moreover, the original FHS method in two dimensions is already very efficient, gauge invariant, and robust for many standard models.
+Therefore, for simple two-dimensional models far from a phase transition, our adaptive strategy may not provide a clear advantage over the FHS method.
+The adaptive idea can still be useful in two dimensions when the Berry curvature is strongly localized, for example near a gap closing or in large Hilbert-space models where each diagonalization is expensive.
+In that case, it can concentrate sampling points near the sharp curvature region.

+We also note that the efficiency of Method III is tied to the number of Berry curvature peaks.
+If a system exhibits a very large number of sharp peaks widely distributed across the Brillouin zone, the frequent cell-splitting process will introduce additional computational overhead, thereby reducing the efficiency of the adaptive scheme.
+Nevertheless, compared to a globally dense uniform grid, the method can still reduce the total number of diagonalizations to some extent by maintaining a coarser mesh in the remaining smooth regions.